jafarilab/ocrRBBR/README.md

   peak_ids     = peak_ids,         # Candidate regulatory peaks for this gene
   max_feature  = 3,                # Maximum number of OCRs allowed in a Boolean rule
   slope        = 10,               # Slope for sigmoid activation function
-  num_cores    = 8                 # Number of parallel workers for computation
+  num_cores    = 8,                # Number of parallel workers for computation
+  verbose      = FALSE             # Logical.
+If TRUE, progress messages and a progress bar are shown.
+Default is FALSE.
 )
 ```